apoapse1/somnium-fur-enderal/source/2_Gameplay.rst

 The Reliquaries utilize a shared storage, allowing you to pile your loot into them while out exploring and then draw it out in batches to sell back in town.
 You can also store useful preparation equipment such as buffing potions and the, now-heavy, Ambrosia.

 The wait function is limited to these shrines as well.
 If a quest requires you to be somewhere at a specific time of day, you can quickly pass the time at a nearby shrine and make it to the location.
+Be careful when doing so, however!
+Spending too much time at a reliquary or a bed may cause you to get the *Rested* effect, which lasts proportionally to the amount of time you've slept, thus stopping you from abusing certain mechanics related to the time.

 .. _deathHumanity-reference-label: